12 April 2021

 Over the past decade, in an increasingly connected ‘P&I club’ marketplace, Singapore also serves as the gateway to Asia-Pacific for leading marine consultants and surveyors, fueled in part by the growth in marine markets including Hull and Machinery Cargo, Fire and Explosion and P & I business.

 The marine consulting services Asia platform in Singapore is home to approximately 20 service companies.
 A strong network of surveyors and strategic partners supports Hull & Machinery and P&I providers in Singapore, including global market leaders such as BMT.

-Through the Group’s long maritime heritage, experience, and legacy maritime operations, the office in Singapore is well-equipped with product knowledge and are able to offer bespoke services in maritime and across adjacent industries.
-And in Europe, as the consultancy continues to serve and grow its traditional markets across the strategic office locations Rotterdam, Antwerp, Amsterdam and Geneva their experts will also address client demand for Asia Pacific consulting services opportunities and anchor utilisation of other innovations happening across the region.
+Through the Group’s long maritime heritage, experience, and legacy maritime operations, the office in Singapore is well-equipped with product knowledge.
+It can offer bespoke services in marine and across adjacent industries.
+As the BMT consultancy continues to serve and grow its traditional markets across the strategic office locations Rotterdam, Antwerp, Amsterdam and Geneva, experts will also address client demand for Asia Pacific consulting services opportunities and anchor utilisation of other innovations region.

-To strengthen Singapore’s marine consulting services hub, and as the world embrace’s the exciting changes taking place within the shipping industry, BMT intends to be at the forefront of the technological change underway with digital platforms and data analytics playing a larger role.
+To strengthen Singapore’s marine consulting services hub, and as the world embrace’s the exciting changes within the shipping industry, BMT intends to be at the forefront of the technological change underway, with digital platforms and data analytics playing a more significant role.

 The shipping industry, especially during pandemic times, is going through a period of enormous transition, which presents both risks and opportunities for its customers.
 Therefore, our role is to guide and assist customers in navigating this changing environment, from technological developments to the shifting regulatory landscape, such as the impact of IMO 2020.

-With the region’s step up in offering more high-quality consultancy services and products, and the internal drive toward a new generation of technologies that are designed to optimise operational efficiency, more and more intelligent and innovative systems are being tested and receiving recognition from marine markets throughout the Asian Pacific – one such exemplary technology is the new marine geospatial digital data fusion technology from BMT.
+With the region offering more high-quality consultancy services and products and the internal drive toward a new generation of technologies designed to optimise operational efficiency, more intelligent and innovative systems are being tested and receiving recognition from marine markets throughout the Asian Pacific.
+BMT’s new marine geospatial digital data fusion technology is one such exemplary technology.